scramjetorg/transform-hub/docs/host/classes/Host.md

 # Class: Host

-Host provides functionality to manage instances and sequences.
+Host provides functionality to manage Instances and Sequences.
-Using provided servers to set up API and server for communicating with instance controllers.
+Using provided servers to set up API and server for communicating with Instance controllers.
 Can communicate with Manager.

 ## Implements